You’ve been carrying a lot for a long time.

 Chronic Illness

 Living with chronic illness can bring quiet grief, frustration, and unpredictability.
 You may be adjusting to changing capacity, fluctuating symptoms, or a body that no longer feels fully reliable.
-Even when others don’t see it, the emotional impact can be significant.
+Even when others don’t see it, the emotional impact is real.
 Therapy offers space to process both the physical realities and the psychological weight of living in a different body.
 Learn how therapy can support chronic illness adjustment.

 Life Transitions